Powderuner/Library-Books-Management/README.md

 - **Technical Features**
   - Built with CodeIgniter 4 framework
-  - Docker containerization for easy deployment
   - MySQL database for reliable data storage
   - Clean and intuitive user interface

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed:
-- Docker
-- Docker Compose
+- PHP 7.4 or higher
+- XAMPP (includes Apache and MySQL)
+- Composer (PHP package manager)
 - Git

 ## 🛠️ Installation